bernardofosu/Splunk-Bootcamp/LDAP_Connection.md

 # Splunk LDAP Authentication Settings
-#### NB: Before  we start the process below  we have to first set up our Active Directory on Windows Server under Server Manager and Create some groups and users
+#### NB: Before  we start the process below  we have to first set up our Active Directory on Windows Server under Server Manager and Create some groups and users.
+Its did not work for me on the windows server 2025 but work fine on windows server 2022.

 ## LDAP connection settings